 Darby also came to believe, contrary to scripture, in an "any moment" rapture of the church that was followed by Daniel's Seventieth Week in which Israel would once again take center stage in God's plan [as in the millennial reign of Christ on earth following the end-of-age events].

-Scripturally, the rapture occurs after the abomination of desolation which occurs at the end of the Seven Year Covenant, which covenant [peace treaty] begins end-of-age events.
-Darby erroneously termed the Seven Year Covenant Period the Tribulation Period and positioned the 3.5 year Tribulation Period, which scripturally follows the Covenant Period, into the last 3.5 years of the Covenant Period in order to make it comply with the common erroneous assumption that Daniel's 70th Week (Dan 9:24) and the Covenant Period (Dan 9:27) are the exact same period, which if they were, would make Dan 8:13 & 14 non-sensical as well as having the the three tellings of the rapture in Revelation (Rev 7:9, 14:14, 19:1) coming before the rapture of the firstfruits as described in Revelation 7:1-8, Rev 12:5-6 and Rev 14:1-5.
+Scripturally, the rapture occurs after the abomination of desolation which occurs after the end of the Seven Year Covenant, which covenant [Mideast Peace Treaty] begins end-of-age events.
+Darby erroneously termed the Seven Year Covenant Period the Tribulation Period and positioned the 3.5 year Tribulation Period, which scripturally follows the Covenant Period, into the last 3.5 years of the Covenant Period in order to make it comply with the common erroneous assumption that Daniel's 70th Week (Dan 9:24) and the Covenant Period (Dan 9:27) are the exact same period, which if they were, would make Dan 8:9:14 non-sensical as well as having the the three tellings of the rapture in Revelation (Rev 7:9, 14:14, 19:1) coming before the rapture of the firstfruits as described in Revelation 7:1-8, Rev 12:5-6 and Rev 14:1-5.

 The error of dispensationalism and "pre-trib" interpretation is punctuated by the declaration of Paul, an exclusive missionary to "the Christian Church," in his letter to the Church at Thessalonica at 2 Thess 2:1-6: